Criticism of copyright: Groups advocating using existing copyright law

 Groups that argue for using existing copyright legal framework with special licences to achieve their goals, include the copyleft movement and Creative Commons.
 Creative Commons is not anti-copyright per se, but argues for use of more flexible and open copyright licences within existing copyright law.
 Creative Commons takes the position that there is an unmet demand for flexibility that allows the copyright owner to release work with only "some rights reserved" or even "no rights reserved".
 According to Creative Commons many people do not regard default copyright as helping them in gaining the exposure and widespread distribution they want.
 Creative Commons argue that their licences allow entrepreneurs and artists to employ innovative business models rather than all-out copyright to secure a return on their creative investment.

 Scholars and commentators

-Scholars and commentators in this field include Lawrence Liang, Jorge Cortell, Rasmus Fleischer, Stephan Kinsella, and Siva Vaidhyanathan.
+Scholars and commentators in this field include Lawrence Liang, Jorge Cortell, Rasmus Fleischer, Stephan Kinsella, Michele Boldrin, David K. Levine and Siva Vaidhyanathan.

 Traditional anarchists, such as Leo Tolstoy, expressed their refusal to accept copyright.